+

 I'm looking for a specific watch.
 Do you have it?
 Can you get it?

 Everything we have for sale is on our site.
 Due to the nature of our business we never know what we will be getting next.
-If you have a watch you are looking for, feel free to sign up for it on our Want List.
+If you have a watch you are looking for, feel free to email your request.